 Divorces are a source of worry for some applicants.
 See “Can I apply for citizenship if I’ve divorced the person who got me my green card?” for details on that issue.

 Why does USCIS need to know about your and your spouse’s previous marriages?
 One reason is to double check that you aren’t married to more than one person, which would make your current marriage invalid or be a sign that you’re intentionally engaging in polygamy, which USCIS considers to demonstrate bad moral character.
 Even if the double marriage was an accident, it can create a problem if you got your green card as a result of your latest marriage.
 After discovering this, USCIS could take steps to not only deny your citizenship, but remove your status as a green card holder.
 If you find yourself in such a situation, see an immigration lawyer.

-As stated in the N-400 instructions, you must list every one of your children, regardless of whether they are:
+Most of this section is self-explanatory.
+As stated in the N-400 instructions, however, you must list every one of your children, regardless of whether they are:

 • born in other countries or in the United States